-The Avalon ice skating rink is a Rockefeller inspired ice rink at Avalon Mall in Alpharetta.
-The family friendly outdoor ice rink opens in mid-November and runs through mid-January.
+The Avalon ice skating rink is a Rockefeller inspired ice rink at Avalon in Alpharetta.
+The family friendly outdoor ice rink opens in mid-November and runs through late-January.
 With shops and delicious Avalon restaurants all around it, it’s easy to make a day of it too.

-The Avalon ice skating rink is located in the Avalon Mall shopping district amid tons of twinkling lights.
+Avalon on Ice, the Avalon ice skating rink, is located in the Avalon Mall shopping district amid tons of twinkling lights.
 It reminds me a lot of the Atlantic Station ice skating rink with the beautiful Christmas tree and all the shops and restaurants, except Avalon Mall is about 30 minutes north of the city and doesn’t have the high-rise buildings surrounding the rink.
 I believe the fee include skates, but you may want to check before you go, as I have not been this season.

 What it does have are lots of shops, as well as restaurants.
 The rink itself sits in-front of the movie theatre.
 There are benches around one side of the rink if you want to watch, or there is a bar type set up behind the rink fence that is a perfect place to enjoy a hot coffee from Goldberg’s and watch the skaters.

 There is also a cushy couch in front of a warm fireplace off to the side.
 A perfect place to warm up and get into the holiday spirit while the kids skate.
 Here are seven other reasons I think Avalon Mall is one of the better places for ice skating in Atlanta.